 EAGE cannot make any contributions toward coverage of expenses relating to the presentation.

 Titles should be short (max.
-120 characters) and relevant.
-A summary of the extended abstract (max.
+120 characters, longer titles will be cut off) and relevant.
+A summary of the abstract (max.
 200 words) must be submitted as well.
-Extended abstracts must be in English or Russian, original and not have appeared in any other publication.
+Abstracts must be in English, original and not have appeared in any other publication.

-The body of the extended abstract needs to be four (4) A4 pages in length.
-Longer or shorter sized abstracts will be rejected.
-The extended abstract should consist of text and appropriate figures supporting the key message.
-The text should contain about 1,000 words and at least one figure.
-Four pages of text alone are unacceptable.
+The body of the abstract needs to be one to four (1-4) pages in length, paper size A4.
+Longer or shorter sized abstracts will not be included in the review process and therefore be rejected.
+The abstract should consist of text and appropriate figures supporting the key message.
+The text should contain at least one figure and references.
+Pages of text alone are unacceptable.

-Please do not use more than 1 column, do not frame the text, and please upload the body of your extended abstract as one document with embedded figures.
+Please do not use more than 1 column for text, do not frame the text, and please upload the body of your abstract as one document with embedded figures.

-A good extended abstract set in the template consists of an introduction, the main description of theory or method broken down as appropriate and illustrated with figures, conclusions, optional acknowledgements and references.
+A good abstract set in the Conference Template [doc: 706 kB] consists of an introduction, the main description of theory or method broken down as appropriate and illustrated with figures, conclusions, optional acknowledgements and references.
 It should reflect work that is actually completed at the time of submission and not plans or ideas that are still taking shape in the mind of the author or research that is still highly immature.

-- Start the body text of your extended abstract directly under the Saint Petersburg '18 logo.
+- Start the body text of your abstract directly under the conference logo

 - Use font ‘Times New Roman 11pts’ with single line spacing.
 Set the alignment as justified and use the standard Word outline level (body text).